-This allows you to grab the attendees’ attention by personalizing the outreach without having to spend hours, and even days, personalizing your efforts.
+This allows you to grab the attendees’ attention by personalizing your outreach without having to spend hours, and even days, personalizing your efforts.

-As a salesperson getting in touch with someone quickly and setting a strong first impression is extremely important.
-This is where finding a way to use a templated personalized video in a workflow can help you in two areas.
+As a salesperson, getting in touch with someone quickly and setting a strong first impression is extremely important.
+This is where using templated personalized videos in a workflow can help you in two areas.

 It can ensure that the moment someone fills out a form or schedules a time to talk, they get an immediate, personalized email response.
 You can do this by setting up an automated lead nurturing sequence that is triggered when someone fills out a form and then sends a specific email to them that incorporates the personalized video you created.

-The email will include a video that is personalized to the recipient (you can easily do this by holding up a sign that has their name on it — and technology like Vidyard can dynamically add personalized data such as first names at scale).
-This approach is more likely than a traditional, impersonalized video to catch their eye since most follow up emails don’t include a video, let alone a video with a person holding up a dry erase board with the recipient’s name on it.
+The email will include video messaging that is personalized to the recipient (you can easily do this by holding up a sign that has their name or their company name on it — and technology like Vidyard can dynamically add personalized data such as first names at scale).
+This approach is more likely than a traditional, impersonalized video to catch their eye since most follow-up emails don’t include a video, let alone a video with a person holding up a dry erase board with the recipient’s name on it.

-Lead nurturing is an area that a lot of larger companies struggle with.
+Lead nurturing is an area that many larger companies struggle with.
 Sometimes it’s because they don’t have the bandwidth to get back to their leads in a timely manner, and in other cases, leads fall through the cracks.

 Handoffs during the sales and service process are inevitable.
 They can also be a critical “make or break” moment in your relationship with a prospect.